Answers on everything from dealing with different climates and cultures, to who to call in emergency.

-- Steer away from salads or food that may have been washed in local water
+- Avoid eating salads or food that could have been washed in local water

 - Avoid eating raw vegetables, unpeeled fruit and fish away from coastal areas

-- Where possible, order food that is hot and freshly prepared.
+- Where possible, ensure the food is hot and has been recently prepared.
 Drink only bottled water and ensure the seal is intact before opening

-- Pick neutral colors: khaki, brown, green or beige.
-Avoid white/bright colors which attract insects and distract fellow safari-goers
+- Neutral colours e.g. khaki, brown, green or beige.
+Avoid white/bright colours

-- Long sleeved shirts and pants for game drives and treks will shield you from the sun and insects
+- Long sleeved shirts and trousers for game drives and treks will protect you from the sun, mosquitoes and other jungle insects

 - Quick drying swimwear

-We suggest that you only take enough cash (in US dollars) for your immediate use.
-It's best to rely on a widely accepted credit card for shopping and settling any additional hotel bills.
-It's wise to carry another card and/or travelers checks, which should be kept in a safe place in case of an emergency.
-In general, the best place to change money is at the airport where you'll usually get the best rates and the shortest queues.
+We suggest that you only take enough cash (In US dollars or pounds sterling) for your immediate use, and rely upon a widely accepted credit card for shopping and settling any additional hotel bills.
+It is wise to also carry another card and/or travellers cheques which should be kept in a safe place in case of an emergency.
+In general, the best place to change money is at the airport where you will usually get the best rates and the shortest queues.

 How much should I tip?

-This varies from person to person.
-It depends where you are and how well you feel you've been looked after.
-In general, we recommend that you leave a pooled tip for all the hotel staff of around $5 per day, per person with the manager (or in the tipping bx) so as not to forget those people working their magic behind the scenes.
+This is a difficult question to answer, and varies from person to person and how well you have been looked after.
+In general, we recommend that you leave a pooled tip for all the hotel staff with the manager or in the tipping box, so as not to forget those behind the scenes, of about £5 per person, per day.
 If you feel one person looked after you particularly well, you can always tip them individually.